rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 kubectl get all -n default
 ```

-Verify that there are no resources applied to the default namespace.
+The only entries there should be system managed resources such as the kubernetes service.

 **Remediation:**
 By default, K3s does not utilize the default namespace.